docker/docs/single-sign-on/index.md

 keywords: Single Sign-on, SSO, sign-on
 title: Configure Single Sign-on
 ---
 This section is for administrators who want to enable Docker Single Sign-on (SSO) for their businesses.
 Docker SSO allows users to authenticate using their identity providers (IdPs)  to access Docker.
-Docker currently supports SAML 2.0 and Azure AD authentication methods.
 You can enable SSO on organizations that are part of the Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see [Upgrade your subscription](../subscription/upgrade/){:target="blank" rel="noopener" class=""}.

 When SSO is enabled, users are redirected to your provider’s authentication page to log in.
 They cannot authenticate using their Docker login credentials  (Docker ID and password).
 Docker currently supports Service Provider Initiated SSO flow.
 Your users must sign in to Docker Hub or Docker Desktop to initiate the SSO authentication process.